IanTeda/personal_ledger_web/README.md

-# personal_ledger_web
+# Personal Ledger - Web

-The web frontend for Personal Server
+This git repository is for Web Server component of [Personal Ledger](https://github.com/IanTeda/personal_ledger)